blockequity/blog/_posts/2020-08-01-what-is-a-blockchain.markdown

 ### What Can You Do With That New ETH

-Blockchain platforms open up an infinite possibility in all facets of society, however, there are a few verticals that are well suited for blockchain networks.
+Blockchain platforms open up an infinite possibility in all facets of society, such as [decentralizing]({{site.baseurl}}/dapps/decentrabox) existing web2.0 internet services, permissionless gaming, the tokenization of every single asset on the face of the planet.
+However, there are a few verticals that are well suited for blockchain networks.

 #### Blockchain Games